alloy-org/amplenote-embed-starter/README.md

 the potentially-large plugin code, to avoid creating an extremely large note.

+If you have already created the plugin note, you can update the build itself directly by deleting the build.html.json attachment in the note then adding the build.html.json file from build/plugin.zip as an attachment.

 The following plugin actions are implemented in the plugin:

 - `appOption` triggering the plugin via the quick open menu will open a sidebar embed for the plugin